raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 twice this interval the server will forcibly terminate the connection with a TCP RST (or equivalent for other protocols).

-In a client-initiated DSOP Keepalive message, the inactivity timeout and keepalive interval contain the client's requested values.
+In a client-initiated DSO Keepalive message, the inactivity timeout and keepalive interval contain the client's requested values.
 In a server response to a client-initiated message, the inactivity timeout and keepalive interval contain the server's chosen values, which the client MUST